lasp/xmera/src/simulation/sensors/camera/camera.rst

 Executive Summary
 -----------------
-The goal of the camera module is to simulate a camera in the Basilisk codebase.
+The goal of the camera module is to simulate a camera in the Xmera codebase.
 Although images are provided by the visualization, they are renders of the Unity engine and are not necessarily representative of a camera.
 The module reads in an image from a file, or in the